TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![choice graph](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_choice0.png)

-After a record leaves`source` it arrives in `choice`, the record's value is tested against each of the defined conditions.
+After a record leaves`source` it arrives in `choice`, the record's attributes' values are tested against each of the defined conditions.
 If `#input.color` is `blue`, the record ends up in `blue sink`.
 If `#input.color` is `green`,the record is sent to the `green sink`.
 For every other value, the record is sent to `sink for others` because condition `true` is always true.
 Order of evaluation of conditions is the same as is visible in the configuration form - top to bottom.
 You can modify the order using the drag & drop functionality.
 Order is also visible on the designer graph in an edge's (the arrow connecting the nodes) description as a number.
 Be aware that the layout button can change displayed order of nodes, but it has no influence on order of evaluation.